 Contact your Faculty office for details.

-Recent changes to HELP
+Changes to HELP

-Changes to the Higher Education Loan Program (HELP)
+Existing changes to the Higher Education Loan Program (HELP)

 - Changes to the HECS-HELP discount and voluntary repayment bonus